siravan/symjit/docs/OPTIMIZATION.md

 2. There are zero to eight **scalar** input arguments (only up to four in Windows).
 3. There is no parameter.

-In most cases, *Symjit* can automatically switch a function to a fast one.
+In most cases, *SymJit* can automatically switch a function to a fast one.
 However, there are situations when using the fast function directly improves performance.
 For example, this applies when passing functions to Scipy integration functions (`quad`, `nquad`, `dbpquad`, `tplquad`).
 To assist this, we can access the fast function by calling `f.fast_func()`.
 The result is a `ctypes.CFUNCTYPE`-generated foreign function.
 For example, we can rewrite the integration example above as

 ```python
 import numpy as np